Harpe brothers: Serial murders and atrocities

 Sometime during 1797, the Harpes began a vicious crime spree through Tennessee, Kentucky, and Illinois.
 The Harpes later confessed to the killings of a confirmed thirty-nine people, but the estimated combined total, including unknown victims, may number more than fifty.
-What follows are the accounts of a few of the murders the two committed.
+They are alleged to have butchered anyone at the slightest provocation, regardless of age, including babies.
+What follows are the accounts of but a few of the murders the Harpes committed:

-In 1797, while the Harpes were living near Knoxville, Tennessee, they were driven from the town after being charged with stealing hogs and horses.
-They were also accused of murdering a man named Johnson, whose body was found in a river, covered in urine and ripped open, with the chest cavity filled and weighted down with stones.
-This became a signature corpse-disposal method of the Harpes' serial killings.
-They reportedly butchered anyone at the slightest provocation.
-They even murdered babies.
+In 1797, while the two were living near Knoxville, Tennessee, the Harpes were driven out of town upon being charged with stealing pigs and horses.
+They were also accused of murdering a local man named Johnson, whose body was found in a river, covered in urine, with his chest cut open and filled with stones.
+This weighing-down became a signature corpse-disposal method seen in the Harpes' serial killings.

-From Knoxville, the Harpes fled north into Kentucky.
+After being kicked out of Knoxville, the Harpes fled north, into Kentucky.
 They entered the state on the Wilderness Road near the Cumberland Gap.
 They are believed to have murdered a peddler named Peyton, taking his horse and some of his goods.
 In December, they murdered two travelers from Maryland.
-Next, a man named John Langford, who was traveling from Virginia to Kentucky, turned up dead and a local innkeeper pointed the authorities to the Harpes.
-The criminal pair was pursued, captured, and jailed in the state prison in Danville, Kentucky, but they managed to escape.
-When a posse was sent after them, the young son of a man who assisted the authorities was found dead and mutilated by the Harpes in retaliation.
+Next, a man named John Langford, who was traveling from Virginia to Kentucky, turned up dead; a local innkeeper pointed authorities toward the Harpes.
+The criminal pair was pursued, captured, and jailed in the state prison at Danville, Kentucky, from which they managed to escape; when a posse was sent after them, the young son of a man who assisted the authorities was found dead and mutilated by the Harpes, in an act of retaliation.